coreboot/coreboot/Documentation/arch/riscv/index.md

 will have been done.
 These payloads rely on the SBI and can not replace it.

 ## Stage handoff protocol
-On entry to a stage or payload,
+On entry to a stage or payload (including SELF payloads),
 * all harts are running.
 * A0 is the hart ID.
 * A1 is the pointer to the Flattened Device Tree (FDT).